netstackappzdev/xml-importer/README.md

   app:xml-data-importer

 Options:
-      --fetch=FETCH     fetch XML from local or server? [default: "local"] --to=TO           want to store the data?
-(SQlite, GoogleSheet, JSON file etc). [default: "JSON"] -h, --help            Display help for the given command.
+      --fetch=FETCH     fetch XML from local or server? [default: "server"] --to=TO           want to store the data?
+(SQlite, Google Spreadsheet, JSON file etc). [default: "JSON"] -h, --help            Display help for the given command.
 When no command is given display help for the list command -q, --quiet           Do not output any message
   -V, --version         Display this application version